- Dublin City Schools

 A retired vice president for Ashland Chemical, Bulgozdy has volunteered for Dublin City Schools for more than 20 years, reading with countless students in many of Dublin’s elementary schools.
 Known affectionately as “Mr. B,” he is regarded for his patience and heartfelt desire to help students excel.
-Regardless of where he’s worked with a child -- at cafeteria tables, small desks with a tiny chairs or small, windowless spaces -- he always has a smile and compliments the staff for their contributions to the learning environment.
+Regardless of where he’s worked with a child -- at cafeteria tables, small desks with tiny chairs, or small, windowless spaces -- he always has a smile and compliments the staff for their contributions to the learning environment.

-Lt.
-Col. James Camp
+Major General James Camp

 A member of the 1985 class of Dublin High School, Camp’s aircraft was one of the first to arrive in Washington, D.C. after the 9/11 attacks began.
-A decorated commander who has flown more than 50 missions in the Iraq War, Lt.
-Col. Camp’s team won the coveted Best KC-135 Air Crew in the U.S. Air Force’s international 2007 Mobility Rodeo competition.
+A decorated commander who has flown more than 50 missions in the Iraq War, Major General Camp’s team won the coveted Best KC-135 Air Crew in the U.S. Air Force’s international 2007 Mobility Rodeo competition.
 In high school, Camp was the quarterback of a football team that twice won the league championship.

 Jeg Coughlin Jr.